BenjaminGohPS/F1-drivers-app/README.md

 For the data, credit goes to Ergast API.
 Information was obtained from here:-
 - [Ergast API](https://documenter.getpostman.com/view/11586746/SztEa7bL#intro)

-For designs, I have used bootstrap for the buttons, and the overall html styling:-
+For designs, I have used bootstrap for the overall html styling:-

 - [Bootstrap](https://getbootstrap.com/)